1on1pt/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The **Analysis of Outcomes Based on Launch Date** was created first by adding a new column in the workbook, "Years", and then extracting the year from the "Date Created Conversion" column using the =YEAR() function.
-For example, the cell converting 12/10/2015 would look like this:
+For example, the cell converting the date 12/10/2015 would look like this:

 ![image](https://user-images.githubusercontent.com/94148420/147250278-a7ed1876-5576-40eb-871a-6b2c76de14ba.png)